-Cash and cash equivalents are initially recognised at fair value and subsequently measured at amortised cost, using the effective interest method, net of allowance for credit loss.
-The measurement of credit loss is based on a three-stage expected credit loss model as described in Note 3(1)(i).
+Cash and cash equivalents are initially recognised at fair value and subsequently measured at amortised cost, using the effective interest method, net of allowance for expected credit loss.
+The measurement of expected credit loss is based on a three-stage expected credit loss model as described in Note 3(l)(i).